JakobClausen/PHPNews/README.md

 A PHP school project
 <img src="https://media.giphy.com/media/pzuye8RSBJFgk/source.gif" width="100%">

-### Installing
+### Using

 Clone or Fork the repository
-Open index.php from the *public* folder in your local server, ex localhost:8888
+Open index.php with a local php host on your computer

 ## Built With